John Cassavetes: 1980s

-The Independent Spirit Awards named one of their categories after Cassavetes, the Independent Spirit John Cassavetes Award.

-A one-person show about John Cassavetes titled Independent premiered at Essential Theatre in Atlanta in August 2017.
-The play was written by John D. Babcock III and starred actor Dan Triandiflou as Cassavetes.

-The song "What's Yr Take on Cassavetes?" by the band Le Tigre is about John Cassavetes and questions whether he can be considered a feminist.

-The song "Cassavetes" by the band Fugazi parallels John Cassavetes's independence from the film industry with the band's own independence from the record industry.
-In concert, singer Guy Picciotto introduced it as "a song about making your own road."

 Filmmaking style

-Directing

-Cassavetes's films aim to capture "small feelings" often repressed by Hollywood filmmaking, emphasizing intimate character examination and relationships rather than plot, backstory, or stylization.
-He often presented difficult characters whose inner desires were not easily understood, rejecting simplistic psychological or narrative explanations for their behavior.
+Cassavetes spent the majority of his directing career working 'off the grid' and in a communal atmosphere "unfettered by the commercial concerns of Hollywood."
+His films aim to capture "small feelings" often repressed by Hollywood filmmaking, emphasizing intimate character examination and relationships rather than plot, backstory, or stylization.
+He often presented difficult characters whose behaviors were not easily understood, rejecting simplistic psychological or narrative explanations for their actions.
 Cassavetes also disregarded the "impressionistic cinematography, linear editing, and star-centred scene making" fashionable in Hollywood and art films.
+Often unable to interest Hollywood studios in financing his work, Cassavetes typically worked with small but dedicated crew of friends and technicians.
+He said: "The hardest thing for a film-maker, or a person like me, is to find people … who really want to do something."

-Instead, he worked to create a comfortable and informal environment where actors could freely experiment with their performances and go beyond acting clichés or "programmed behaviors."
+Cassavetes worked to create a comfortable and informal environment where actors could freely experiment with their performances and go beyond acting clichés or "programmed behaviors."
+He dismissed Method acting as "more a form of psychotherapy than of acting" which resulted in sentimental cliches and self-indulgent emotion.
+Instead, he held that acting should be an expression of creative joy and exuberance, with emphasis put on the character's creation of "masks" in the process of interacting with other people.
+Cassavetes also said that he strove "to put [actors] in a position where they may make asses of themselves without feeling they're revealing things that will eventually be used against them."

-Cassavetes also rejected the dominance of the director's singular vision, instead believing each character must be the actor's "individual creation" and refusing to explain the characters to his actors in any significant detail.
-He claimed that "stylistic unity drains the humanity out of a text [...]
-The stories of many different and potentially inarticulate people are more interesting than a contrived narrative that exists only in one articulate man's imagination."
 He frequently filmed scenes in long, uninterrupted takes, explaining that:The drama of the scenes comes naturally from the real passage of time lived by the actors [...]
 The camera isn't content to just follow the characters' words and actions.
 I focus in on specific gestures and mannerisms.
 It's from focusing on these little things—the moods, silences, pauses, or anxious moments—that the form arises.